boyanfan/dream-engine/docs/ResourceManager.md

 void loadFromDirectory(SDL_Renderer* renderer, const std::string& directory);
 ```

-Loads all .png and .mp3 files from the specified
-directory into memory, where `.png` files are loaded
-using `IMG_LoadTexture`, and `.mp3` files are loaded
-using Mix_LoadWAV.
+Scans the specified directory and attempts to load each
+file using a registered loader based on its file

-Keys used in resource maps are the base filenames (without extensions).
+extension.
+Keys used in resource maps are the base filenames, without extensions.

+Built-in support is typically provided
+for `.png` (textures) and `.mp3` (audio), but developers
+can extend support to custom file types by registering
+additional loaders via `registerLoader()`.

 **Parameters**
 - renderer: Pointer to SDL_Renderer, required for texture creation.